 Edited by: Alina Benny.

-There’s something about those eye-popping wall hangings with neon lights that are perfectly geometrical.
-Some of those take days of extensive planning, detailed sketching and oh-so-much precision!
-This tutorial uses some store-bought yellow woollen thread to form some pretty geometrical labyrinths with a special technique (The secrets revealed further down. *Wink*) involving knotting, stretching and gluing.
-The upshot is a clever DIY wall art that can go up in less than four hours, given that you follow these steps very carefully.
+There’s something about those eye-popping wall hangings with geometrical neon lights.
+Some of them take days of extensive planning, detailed sketching, and oh-so-much precision!
+This tutorial uses some store-bought yellow woolen thread to form pretty geometrical labyrinths with a special technique (The secret is revealed further down. *Wink*) involving knotting, stretching, and gluing.
+The upshot is a clever DIY wall art that can go up in less than four hours if you follow these steps carefully.

 - Wooden Plank